janhq/jan/.github/ISSUE_TEMPLATE/epic-request.md

 ---
-name: Epic request
+name: "💥 Epic request"
 about: Suggest an idea for this project
-title: '\U0001F4A5 epic: [DESCRIPTION]'
+title: 'epic: [DESCRIPTION]'
 labels: 'type: epic'
 assignees: ''